SteffenLoges/socks4/README.md

 # socks4
-A simple socks4 / socks4a implementation for go
+A simple socks4 / socks4a dialer for go with authentication support

 ## Installation